andreaslam/ZanLing-TrueZero/README.md

 A python chess engine that starts from Zero.
 This project is still very much work-in-progress.

 ## About the Engine
-The name of the Engine Zan1Ling4, which is taken from 真零, which is Chinese for "True Zero" and romanised using [Jyutping](https://en.wikipedia.org/wiki/Jyutping) for Cantonese.
+The name of the Engine is Zan1Ling4, which is taken from 真零, which is Chinese for "True Zero" and romanised using [Jyutping](https://en.wikipedia.org/wiki/Jyutping) for Cantonese.

 Instead of being hard-coded by humans, this AI learns how to play through playing games from itself and learning from randomly generated games.